HeyPuter/puter/TRADEMARK.md

 You may not change any logo except to scale it.
 This means you may not add decorative elements, change the colors, change the proportions, distort it, add elements, or combine it with other logos.

 However, when the context requires the use of black-and-white graphics and the logo is color, you may reproduce the logo in a manner that produces a black-and-white image.

+## This Document

+These guidelines are based on the Model Trademark Guidelines, available at http://www.modeltrademarkguidelines.org., used under a Creative Commons Attribution 3.0 Unported license: https://creativecommons.org/licenses/by/3.0/deed.en_US.